DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Event TCs of DR 4 Vitality Checks.
 If they take additional damage, they make these checks at Lower Hand (+1).
 If they succeed on two TCs, they remain unconscious and the Epic Event is concluded.
 For a Major Success (same value as TC), they recover 1 HP.
-For a Critical Success, they recover 1 HP and up to 3 FP (FP max permitting).
+For a Critical Success, they recover 1 HP and up to 3 PP (PP max permitting).
 If they fail two of these TCs, they are called to the great beyond.

 ### Rests